Prepare for Launch

 Prior to launching your site, we highly recommend testing the site in a couple different ways.

-Multiple Browsers
+Multiple browsers

 Each browser renders a website slightly differently.
 We’ve worked hard to make sure that the UW Theme offers a consistent experience regardless of the browser but the content you built out could render differently in Firefox vs. Chrome vs. Safari vs. Edge, etc. Use the preview URL (https://sitename.wiscweb.wisc.edu) to test your site in as many browsers as you can.
-Click through each page and note any inconsistencies.

-On and Off Campus
+On and off campus

 UW-Madison offers high speed internet, which means that your site content may load a lot faster on campus than it will off campus.
 Do yourself a favor and try accessing your preview URL (https://sitename.wiscweb.wisc.edu) from your home, a cafe, etc. If images are loading slowly off campus it means they are too large.

 As you build out your site, you’ve likely only looked at it from a desktop computer.
 Since the UW Theme is responsive, the page content is designed to flow down to fit a bevy of screen sizes.
 Therefore, we suggest that you test out the site on smaller devices like tablets and smart phones to make sure the page content is rendering as expected.
-This will give you an opportunity to tweak anything you don’t like before you launch the site.

 Accessibility